responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 ### Faster Development Builds

 When building the site, some steps can take a while to run.
-This can be inconvenient when you are working on a feature unrelated to the steps taking the most time in the build process.
+This can be inconvenient if you're working on a feature that isn't related to the slowest steps in the build process.
 To avoid this problem, you can set the environment variable `SKIP_PAGE_CREATOR` to a comma-separated list of page-creator functions found in [`gatsby-node`](https://github.com/responsible-ai-collaborative/aiid/blob/main/site/gatsby-site/gatsby-node.js) that should be skipped.
 These include: `createMdxPages`, `createCitationPages`, `createWordCountsPages`, `createBackupsPage`, `createTaxonomyPages`, `createDownloadIndexPage`, `createDuplicatePages`, `createTsneVisualizationPage`, and `createEntitiesPages`.
 For instance, to run a development build skipping the creation of the TSNE (spatial) visualization and citation pages, you would run:

 Example: